Home » Industry Sectors » Consumer & Business Serv.

 The greatest asset of any retail, consumer product, or business services company is its reputation and its perceived value among consumers.
 In today’s modern marketplace, consumers continue to rapidly shift loyalties and allegiances between concepts and brands.
 Within the large and diverse consumer and business services sectors, the potential power of brands to create value is a common theme.

-With the urgency to develop a competitive advantage across the value chain, companies are being constrained in their ability to grow and maintain profit margins as a result of market saturation, growing competitive pressures, increase in the number of alternative sales channels, and less loyal consumers.
+With the urgency to develop a competitive advantage across the value chain, companies are being constrained in their ability to grow and maintain profit margins as a result of market saturation, growing competitive and economic pressures, increase in the number of alternative sales channels, and less loyal consumers.

 Sectors include: